dark mode light mode Search

 The Taproot update is not yet activated and still in the proposal stage, but it is widely supported by the Bitcoin community and has been under active development by the Bitcoin development team.
 The update requires a soft fork, which means that it will not result in a split of the blockchain and will be backward compatible with previous versions.

-See also The Challenges Facing Bitcoin
+See also John McAfee and Bitcoin

 In conclusion, The Taproot update is a proposed improvement to the Bitcoin protocol that aims to increase the privacy and functionality of the network.
 The update is designed to improve the privacy of Bitcoin transactions, increase the flexibility and functionality of the network and improve scalability.
 It is still in the proposal stage and requires a soft fork, and is widely supported by the Bitcoin community.
 The Taproot update is an example of the ongoing development of the Bitcoin network, which aims to continuously improve its capabilities and adapt to the changing needs of the users and the market.